Jai alai

-Jai alai (/ˈhaɪ.əlaɪ/ HYE-ə-lye: /eu/) is a Basque sport involving bouncing a ball off a walled-in space by accelerating it to high speeds with a hand-held wicker basket-like glove, commonly referred to as a cesta.
+Jai alai (/ˈhaɪ.əlaɪ/ HYE-ə-lye: /eu/) is a Basque sport involving bouncing a ball against walls by accelerating it to high speeds with a xistera, a wicker basket-like glove.
 It is a variation of Basque pelota.
-The term jai alai, coined by Serafin Baroja in 1875, is also often loosely applied to the fronton (the open-walled playing area) where matches take place.
+The term jai alai, coined by Serafin Baroja in 1875, is also often loosely applied to the fronton (the walled playing-area).
 The game, whose name means "merry festival" in Basque, is called zesta-punta ("basket tip") in the Basque Country.
-The sport is played worldwide, but especially in Spain, France, the American state of Florida, and the Mexican state of Baja California.
+The sport is played worldwide, especially in Spain, France, the American state of Florida, and the Mexican state of Baja California.